Null electromagnetic fields and relative CR embeddings: Local existence

 \section{Local existence}

-The classical theorem on local existence of solutions of the null field equations for flat space-time is due to Robinson \cite{Robinson}: \begin{theorem} Let $k^a=o^Ao^{A'}$ be an {\it analytic} shear-free congruence.
-Then there exists locally a solution of the electromagnetic field equation of the form
+The classical theorem on local existence of solutions of the null field equations for flat space-time and {\em analytic} congruences is due to Robinson \cite{Robinson} and Sommers \cite{Sommers}: \begin{theorem} Let $k$ be vector field tangent to an analytic shear-free congruence of null geodesics.
+Then there exists locally a solution of the electromagnetic field equations $F$ that is adapted to $k$.
+The freedom in the solution is described by a holomorphic function of two complex variables. \end{theorem}

-Furthermore, any two solutions of the problem differ by a holomorphic function of two variables.
-(The structure with respect to which this function is holomorphic will be specified.) \end{theorem}

 We may drop the assumption of analyticity of the congruence, provided that we assume that the congruence is everywhere rotating.
-Let us first recall some notation.
-Let $k^a$ be a shear-free congruence.
-Associated to $k^a$ is the CR manifold $N\subseteq\PP\NN$.
+Let $k$ be a shear-free congruence.
+Associated to $k$ is the CR manifold $N\subseteq\PP\NN$.

-\begin{lemma} Let $k^a$ be a shear-free congruence.
-Let $G$ be a self-dual nonvanishing 2-form, which is null along $k^a$.
+\begin{lemma} Let $k$ be a shear-free congruence.
+Let $G$ be a self-dual nonvanishing 2-form.
 The following conditions are equivalent: